Baudelaire’s Revenge: A Novel

 - June 19, 2014

-A serial killer stalks Paris during the Franco-Prussian War.
-As enemy shells fall, a detective descends into the darkness to find him...or her.
+As enemy shells fall during the Franco-Prussian War, a Paris detective descends into the darkness to find him...or her.

 The year is 1870.
 France is at war with Prussia.
 They are fighting over many things but ultimately over who will be the big dog in Europe.
 And the Prussians are winning.
 Emperor Napoleon III has surrendered his army at Sedan.
 Bismarck’s forces surround Paris with a ring of steel that tightens by the day.
 Rich Parisians insulate themselves with liquor, drugs, and debauchery.
 The poor suffer.
 The rebels plot rebellion.
 And real dogs, big and small, appear on café menus all across the starving city.